andrewballantyne/Ballantyno/README.md

   beyond 1 to be sent to the listeners.
     - The solution to this seems to be `method.apply(this, arguments);`

+#### Tick Tac Toe - createjs.Shape.hitArea

+- Not sure why, but I can't seem to get a hitArea to work on a shape for TickTacToe.
+This has caused me to have to hack a small bg highlight that is clickable, instead of an invisible hitArea.

+#### Class Creation - Scoping Issue

+- Current way of doing private variables will not work.
+They MUST be associated with the prototype, otherwise they are treated as static and will not retain the value of the instance; they'll only have the value of the last set value.

 ## License

 Currently this is all private and not open for others to use, modify or fork.
 But I am open to suggestions if anyone does want to